Hidrogenesse

-Hidrogenesse is a Catalan pop band whose members are Carlos Ballesteros (singer) and Genís Segarra (synthesizers, also of Astrud).
+Hidrogenesse is a Catalan pop band whose members are Carlos Ballesteros (singer) and Genís Segarra (synthesizers, also of the band Astrud).

 Influences

-HIDROGENESSE is an electronic duo formed by Carlos Ballesteros and Genís Segarra in Barcelona in the late 1990s as a conceptual pop act.
-From their early steps since today they have done synth-pop, ceremony ballads, kraut- and glitter rock, 90's dance-music, french musique and fake rock’n'roll.
+Hidrogenesse is an electronic duo formed by Carlos Ballesteros and Genís Segarra in Barcelona in the late 1990s as a conceptual pop act.
+From their early steps since today they have done synth-pop, ceremony ballads, kraut- and glitter rock, 90's dance-music, French musique and fake rock'n'roll.

-According to them, their most significant influences are Sparks, Kraftwerk, Deee-Lite, The Associates (the Mac in Eres PC eres Mac stands for their lead singer, Billy Mackenzie), The Smiths and Morrissey, The Magnetic Fields, Saint Etienne, Pet Shop Boys and British eccentrics like Lawrence, Jarvis Cocker and Luke Haines.
-They are also influenced by 70's music like German bands La Düsseldorf, Neu! and Harmonia and UK glam acts as Gary Glitter and The Glitter Band.
+According to them, their most significant influences are Sparks, Kraftwerk, Deee-Lite, the Associates (the Mac in Eres PC eres Mac stands for their lead singer, Billy Mackenzie), the Smiths and Morrissey, the Magnetic Fields, Saint Etienne, Pet Shop Boys and British eccentrics like Lawrence, Jarvis Cocker and Luke Haines.
+They are also influenced by 70's music like German bands La Düsseldorf, Neu! and Harmonia and UK glam acts as Gary Glitter and the Glitter Band.

 History

 1996-2002

-Although they have been together since 1996, they didn't release anything until Lujo y Miseria compilation in 1998.
-In year 2000, they released their first single "Así se baila el siglo XX", a smart, cynical approach to the new millennium through the inventions of the 20th century.
+Although they have been together since 1996, they didn't release anything until the Lujo y Miseria compilation in 1998.
+In 2000, they released their first single "Así se baila el siglo XX", a smart, cynical approach to the new millennium through the inventions of the 20th century.

 What came next, in 2001, was Eres PC, eres Mac, another EP that shares with the previous one their weird sense of humour.
-It contains a cover of "Technical (you're so)", by The Magnetic Fields, band they are devoted to.
+It contains a cover of "Technical (you're so)", by the Magnetic Fields, band they are devoted to.

 One year later, their first album, Gimnàstica passiva, was released.
 It consists of ten songs where they quote Spanish poet Luis de Góngora ("Góngora"), state their worship towards the Cobain family ("Kurt, Courtney, Frances Bean and me") or remember "1987", where their beloved Smiths and Andy Warhol ceased existing, and started new exciting things as samplers and club culture.
-1987 is also an album by The KLF.
+1987 is also an album by the KLF.

 A five-year break followed, when they wrote and planned a new album.